BrightGuru/Genomes-to-Fields-G2F-Genotype-by-Environment-Prediction-Competition/README.md

 ## Code Structure and Script Description

-This repository contains scripts for phenotypic preprocessing, genomic data integration, and model development for maize yield prediction using gradient boosting and ensemble learning.
+This repository contains scripts for phenotypic preprocessing, genomic data filtering, and model development for maize yield prediction using gradient boosting and ensemble learning.

 ### Data Preprocessing and Preliminary Analysis